SupreetKaur05/ADA/README.md

 4. The final value dp[source] will give the minimum number of stages required to reach the sink from the source.

 5. If dp[source] is still infinity (or a very large value), it means there is no valid path from the source to the sink.

-6. The time complexity of this approach is O(n^2), where n is the number of nodes in the graph (since we are checking all possible edges).
+Time Complexity: O(n^2), where n is the number of nodes in the graph (since we are checking all possible edges)

+Space Complexity: O(V), for storing the dynamic programming table or the shortest path values for each vertex.